-Despite the dampening effects of declining prices, varying input costs offered little real prospect of bettering the financial returns of farmers.
-While modest in scope, these included increases of 4.3% for country elevation, and 0.2% for dockage.
+Along with the dampening effects of declining prices, varying input costs offered little real prospect of a betterment in the financial returns to farmers.
+While comparatively modest in scope, these included increases of 6.2% for country elevation, and 0.8% for dockage.
 Counteracting some of this was the cost of storage, which declined by 1.0%.
 Generally lesser increases were noted for terminal-elevator activities, with elevation and storage rates both rising by 0.4%.
-Single-car railway freight rates, however, showed more meaningful reductions, with westbound rates falling by about 5.9% while eastbound rates declined by up to 9.9%.
+Single-car railway freight rates, however, showed more meaningful reductions, with westbound rates falling by about 8.2% while eastbound rates declined by 9.1%.